renukagour/Testbook/DailyClasses/Backend/Node/notes.md

+# notes

-Every code their run time environment/engine to run Node.js --> open-source and cross-platform javascript runtime environment.
+Every code their run time environment/engine to run Node.js --> open-source and cross-platform javascript runtime environment. --
             It is used for server networking applications. it runs javascript code outside a browser. uses Google java VB engine for execution Node --->